The Cinematic Arts Residency

 Xavier Medina

-Medina’s project will tell the story of a seven-year-old girl living in a Miami trailer park, a girl who is determined to somehow get to the beach and see the ocean for the first time.
-Learn more.
+A five year old girl living in a Miami trailer park has a mission… to somehow get to the beach and see the ocean for the first time.

 Monica Sorelle

-Sorelle will create a film about a Haitian construction worker facing the harsh realities of gentrification as he is tasked with demolishing his own neighborhood.
-Learn more.
+A Haitian demolition worker is faced with the realities of redevelopment as he is tasked with dismantling his rapidly gentrifying neighborhood.

 2019 Cinematic Arts Residents